 How Do Aerobic Bacteria Live?

 Before getting into the details of how aerobic bacteria live, it is first necessary to know the difference between aerobic and anaerobic.
 As the name suggests one needs oxygen to function and the other does not.
 Aerobic bacteria, in this case, are the ones that require an oxygenated environment with a higher pH.
-In our BACTREX and MYCOTREX products are both biological agents that will introduce beneficial bacteria to the roots of a Cannabis plant, or any plant with a root system for that matter.
+In our BACTREX and MYCOTREX products are both biological agents that will introduce beneficial bacteria to the root system of your plants.

 This is the reason why we encourage customers to brew our PK BOOSTER COMPOST TEA for 24 hours, prior to application.
 The reason being aerobic bacteria require only a short amount of time to develop from millions in to billions, and it is the fungi present in a solution of microbes that require the full 24 hours.
 Naturally brewing for 24 hours will ensure that the biological activity is at its highest.